Taliban says ready to counter Afghan forces after deadly carnage - RFI

 The Taliban warned Wednesday it was ready to fight back after Afghan forces were ordered to resume strikes in response to a series of deadly attacks, further unravelling a fragile peace process.

-President Ashraf Ghani blamed both attacks on the Taliban and Islamic State, ordering Afghan troops to "return to offensive postures, and resume their operations against the enemy".
+President Ashraf Ghani blamed both attacks on the Taliban and Islamic State, ordering Afghan troops to "resume their operations against the enemy".

 But the Taliban, which denied involvement in Tuesday's attacks, warned it was "fully prepared" to counter any strikes by Afghan forces.